debiki/talkyard-prod-one/README.md

         ./scripts/start-firewall.sh 2>&1 | tee -a ed-maint.log

-1. Download a submodule that keeps track of the most recent Docker image tag.

-        git submodule update --init 2>&1 | tee -a ed-maint.log

 1. Edit config files:

         nano conf/app/play.conf   # edit all config values in the Required Settings section